Bubble Soccer – important tips for operators and players

 Bubble Soccer Tip 7: Insider tips for bubble soccer ball buyers:

-- If a supplier of balls offers you for the repair of TPU balls adhesive or similar, you should immediately be suspicious: the material TPU has no bonding ability·
+- If a supplier of balls offers you for the repair of TPU balls adhesive or similar, you should immediately be suspicious: TPU material has no bonding ability·

 - Unfortunately, some providers – consciously or unconsciously – make false statements about the material, in other words: PVC balls are sold as TPU balls.